Update: ‘Current platform may not be designed for electrification’ sub-section of ‘No Hyundai Palisade Hybrid for now‘ updated.

 No Hyundai Palisade Hybrid for now

-The Palisade’s sales figures suggest that it has plenty of room to grow.
+The Palisade’s report card suggests that it has plenty of room to grow.
 Plus, Hyundai just showed its commitment to the model with a significant facelift for MY2023.

 Ioniq 7: A fully-electrified alternative to the Palisade

-Hyundai will likely pitch the Ioniq 7 pure electric SUV to customers waiting for an electrified Palisade.
+Hyundai will likely pitch the Ioniq 7 pure-electric SUV to customers waiting for an electrified Palisade.
 Expected to begin at around USD 50,000, the Ioniq 7 will be around USD 15,000 more expensive.
-Still, the premium pricing could be justified with more space, comfort, and convenience, better maneuverability, and higher performance.
-Plus, while Hyundai imports the Palisade from South Korea, it may manufacture the Ioniq 7 locally to keep it affordable and plan market-specific variants and adaptations.
+Still, the premium pricing could be justified with more space, comfort, and convenience, better maneuverability, digital features, and higher performance.
+Plus, while Hyundai imports the Palisade from South Korea, it should manufacture the Ioniq 7 locally from 2025 to keep it affordable and plan market-specific variants and adaptations.

 HMG’s electrified vehicle manufacturing in the U.S.

 Hyundai (Hyundai Motor Company) and its parent company Hyundai Motor Group have big plans for EVs in the U.S., which is the Palisade’s biggest market worldwide.
-Hyundai plans to localize the Santa Fe Hybrid and the Genesis Electrified GV70 (Genesis is a brand of Hyundai Motor Company) by producing them in Montgomery (Alabama) plant starting in October 2022 and December 2022, respectively.
+Hyundai is localizing the Santa Fe Hybrid and the Genesis Electrified GV70 (Genesis is a brand of Hyundai Motor Company) by producing them in Montgomery (Alabama) plant soon.

 Hyundai Motor Group plans to invest USD 10 billion in the U.S. by 2025.
 More than half of that investment, USD 5.54 billion to be specific, will go into dedicated EV and battery manufacturing facilities in Bryan County (Georgia).
 HMG expects to start production at the new EV plant in H1 2025 with an annual production capacity of 300,000 units.

-Customers who currently want a Hyundai Palisade Hybrid can consider the Toyota Highlander Hybrid (USD 39,555 onwards) or the Ford Explorer Hybrid (USD 52,375).
+Customers who currently demand a Hyundai Palisade Hybrid can consider the Toyota Highlander Hybrid (USD 40,220 onwards) or the Ford Explorer Hybrid (USD 47,070).

 Featured Image Source: Hyundai